lindavr/Docs/ContributorGuide/retire-or-rename-an-article.md

 This guidance is for SMEs who are listed as the author of an article that needs to be retired from docs.microsoft.com.
 The steps also apply if an article's file name is renamed.

-If you're a member of the docs.microsoft.com community and you think an article should be retired for any reason, please leave a comment in the Disqus comment stream for the article to let the author know something is wrong with the article.
+If you're a member of the docs.microsoft.com community and you think an article should be retired for any reason, please leave a comment in the Livefyre comment stream for the article to let the author know something is wrong with the article.

 SME authors need to follow several steps to gracefully retire content so users of the website don't have a bad experience when we retire content from the site.
 Deleting the article or changing its name should be the last thing that happens!